 There are several characteristics of a gaming headset that will affect the audio quality and overall gaming experience.
 To give you a quick glimpse of our picks, here is a comparison table for the best headsets for Rainbow Six Siege.

 1. RUNMUS Gaming Headset – Best Overall

 The RUNMUS Gaming Headset is the best choice of headset for Rainbow Six Siege and it is actually pretty decently priced as well.
-You can get it in red, blue, or grey, with blue and grey being a few dollars more than red.
+You can get it in red, blue, or grey, with blue and grey.
 This headset features 7.1 surround sound and has a 50 mm neodymium audio driver.
 It has a 3.5 mm audio jack which is highly compatible with multiple platforms.
 It has a frequency response between 20 and 20,000 Hz.

 RUNMUS Gaming Headset

 The microphone is noise cancelling and has an easy to use flip switch to mute yourself.
 In addition, you can rotate the microphone upward when not in use so it stays out of the way.
 This anti-static microphone gives you good audio quality and lets your teammates hear you clearly as well.
 The microphone has a sensitivity of -38 dB.

 This headset is also designed with comfort in mind.
 It has breathable, soft protein ear pads and retractable headband to ensure that it fits well with any player.
 It also has LED lights on the ear pads and, although this obviously doesn’t affect your gameplay, it does give you a cool visual effect.
 It has a durable cable that is a little over 7 feet long.
 This headset weighs about 12 ounces.

 2. BENGOO G9000 Stereo Gaming Headset